 To figure out how many years it will take to double your investments, you’ll need to know the average annual interest rate of what you’re investing in.
 This is easier to determine for bonds and real estate.

-For stocks, you’ll need to look at the average fluctuations of the stock over recent years and develop an educated guess.
+For stocks, you’ll need to look at the stock’s average fluctuations over recent years and develop an educated guess.

-To find out how long it will take to double your money, take 72 and divide it by the annual interest rate of your investment.
+To find out how long it will take to double your money, take 72 and divide it by your investment’s annual interest rate.
 This will give you the number of years it will take you to double your money.

 For example, let’s say you invest $1,000 today in an investment that provides an annual return of 10 percent.
 You’ll take 72 divided by 10.
 This will give you an expected time frame of about 7.2 years to double that $1,000 to $2,000.